mosra/magnum-integration/README.md

 -------------------------------

-If you want to build also unit tests (which are not built by default), pass `-DBUILD_TESTS=True` to CMake.
+If you want to build also unit tests (which are not built by default), pass `-DBUILD_TESTS=ON` to CMake.
 Unit tests use Corrade's TestSuite framework and can be run using

-    ctest -V
+    ctest --output-on-failure

 in build directory.
 Everything should pass ;-)